attn-pd/attn-pd.github.io/fiction_short/the_forest.md

 "I want to go outside."
 He was reaching for the door knob.

 Oh well, I thought, I have to change him before daycare anyways.
 "Alright buddy, hold on."
-The deadbolt gave a satisfying think as I turned the lock, then opened the door.
+The deadbolt gave a satisfying thunk as I turned the lock, then opened the door.

 He practically threw himself out, into the black.
 I let the glass door slowly close, taking a deep breath of cold air.